WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Payload size

 - The limit of the **payload = body + headers** sent to the APIGW (either HTTP or REST) is 10 mb.
-  This is important as the **maximum payload for a sync lambda invoke is 6mb**.
+This is important as the **maximum payload for a sync lambda invoke is 6 mb**.
 It's pretty common to have lambda frontend with APIGW.

-  If you hit the situation where you sent more than 6 mb to lambda, APIGW will return with status code of 413
+- If you hit the situation where you sent more than 6 mb to lambda, APIGW will return with status code of 413

+- If **your return more than 6 MiB from AWS Lambda, APIGW will respond with 502 "Internal Server Error"**

+- There are some nuances regarding text encoding and how they influence the payload size. **[Read more them here](https://zaccharles.medium.com/deep-dive-lambdas-response-payload-size-limit-8aedba9530ed)**

 #### Responses